 About our guests for Episode 3

 Founder of the monthly Twitter writing challenge, and leader of #JulyWritingChallenge (July 2014).
-Scheduled to lead #JanWritingChallenge (January 2015)
+Leader of #JanWritingChallenge (January 2015)

 With over a decade of classroom experience as a high school English teacher, Kristy Acevedo most enjoys sharing and discussing the written word with teenagers.
 She has her M.A.T. in English and graduated summa cum laude as both an undergraduate and graduate at Mount Holyoke College and Bridgewater State University.
 A member of the Society of Children’s Book Writers and Illustrators (SCBWI), she actively participates in a local writing critique group.
 Currently, she is editing her YA sci-fi manuscript, CONSIDER, Book One of a two-book series.
 She lives in Massachusetts with her husband and two daughters.